mrdijk/EnergyEfficient_FL/fabric/k8s/ARCHIVE.md

 ping 2001:610:2d0:fabc:f816:3eff:fe65:a464
 # It works if you receive results, such as "64 bytes from 2001:610:2d0:fabc:f816:3eff:fe95:d90f: icmp_seq=1 ttl=64 time=0.402 ms"
 # You can use ctrl+c to exit
-# Note: IPv4 will probably not work in FABRIC, such as:
+# Note: IPv4 will probably not work in FABRIC by default, such as:
 ping 10.30.6.107
 # This will likely give nothing back and timeout eventually
 ```